rohan-uhn/pipeline-suite/README.md

 → `02_preprocessing/`

 > **Note:**
-> Steps 1 and 2 are the only stages that directly rely on components of the PuLab pipeline-suite.
+> Steps 1 and 2 are the only stages that directly rely on components of the PughLab pipeline-suite.

 ---